wojked/hassio-addons/backup-s3/README.md

       addon: local_backup_s3
 ```

-The automation above first makes a snapshot at 3am, and then at 3.30am uploads to S3.
+The automation above first makes a backup at 3am, and then at 3.30am uploads to S3.

 ## Help and Debug